bolt/docs/source/extensions/customfields.md

 }
 ```

-Hopefully our `getName()` and `initalize()` methods should be fairly self-explanatory.
-Our
+Hopefully our `getName()` and `initalize()` methods should be fairly self-
-colourpicker is primarily based on the <a href="https://github.com/tkrotoff/jquery-
+explanatory.
+Our colourpicker is primarily based on the <a href="https://github.com/tkrotoff/jquery-simplecolorpicker">
-simplecolorpicker">jQuery Simple Colorpicker</a> so we need to add both the css and
+jQuery Simple Colorpicker</a> so we need to add both the css and javascript
-javascript assets to the Bolt markup, we also add a `start.js` file which will initalize
+assets to the Bolt markup, we also add a `start.js` file which will initalize
 the javascript.

 The constructor firstly calls the BaseExtension constructor, this is important if your